koushiroue/atheros/README.md

 - Extract ``release.7z`` and copy ``Atheros`` folder inside ``\foobar2000\themes``.
 - Install Required Component from Prerequisite or Drag all files from ``components`` folder into foobar component preferences setting.
 - Restart, Choose Column UI and enable theming.
+- Install `.zip` Script by using Spider Monkey Package Manager (TBA)
 - Import Columns UI configuration on ``preferences > Columns UI > Main`` and choose the ``.fcl`` file.

 ## Troubleshooting